n4ze3m/feedback-board/DEVPOST.md

 - Board creation
 - Notifications
+- AI spam detection and moderation
 - Upvoting and downvoting
 - Commenting

 ## What we learned

 Learned more about Next.js and Tailwind CSS and how to use them together.
 Also learned more about tRPC and how to use it with Supabase.
+Spent some time learning about CoHere NLP and how to use it to detect spam.

 ## What's next for Feedback Board